 Wear Hyaluronic Acid Eye Patches

 The promise: Dark circles can be a result of dehydration, so using a deeply hydrating ingredient such as hyaluronic acid (which has the ability to hold up to 1,000 times its own weight in water) will help combat that.
 What's more, "Hyaluronic acid prevents dehydrated skin around the eyes from looking tired, sallow, and wrinkled," says Camp.
-These cooling eye patches also contain ingredients like anti-inflammatory caffeine (to temporarily constrict the blood vessels under the eyes) and a little colloidal gold (to brighten) for good measure.
+These cooling eye patches also contain ingredients like anti-inflammatory caffeine (meant to temporarily constrict the blood vessels under the eyes) and a little colloidal gold (meant to brighten) for good measure.

 The review: "First off, I need to speak to the experience of these patches: The packaging is so luxe it almost makes you feel prettier and more relaxed just having it in your possession.
 The patches also fit perfectly under the eyes and adhere very well to the skin (no slipping and sliding here), and they instantly have a refreshing, cooling effect.
 These seem slightly more effective for reducing puffiness over dark circles, but I definitely look more awake after use."
 Amanda Montell, Byrdie contributor